Skip to main content

 • The max visualize tool, which allows you to visualize your model in Netron after partially lowering in MAX Engine.

-• An early look at the MAX Graph API, our low-level library for building high-performance inference graphs in Mojo.
+• An early look at the MAX Graph API, our low-level library for building high-performance inference graphs.

 • MAX Serving: A preview of our serving wrapper for MAX Engine that provides full interoperability with existing AI serving systems (such as Triton) and that seamlessly deploys within existing container infrastructure (such as Kubernetes).